Czyzuniu/JavaScript-Dashboard/README.md

       Step 3: Type npm run dashboard - to run.

+                          PLEASE ONLY TEST ON CHROME

+      If there is a problem finishing the first tutorial, please press 'skip tutorial!'

                                 Key features

       In total there is 7 different widgets, for the user to use